 Yellow Spots On Cucumber Leaves

-The yellow spots may be due to a deficiency in nitrogen, potassium, or iron.
+The yellow spots may be because of a deficiency in nitrogen, potassium, or iron.

 Yellow spots on cucumber leaves are due to a lack of essential nutrients